ShashankaNataraj/Juggernaut/README.md

 - 0 telemetry: No compromises!
 Store any config on the users own machine, dont send any network requests without the user knowing about it.
 Binaries produced during releases should be the same if the user tries to build it on his own. i.e, no sleight of hand w.r.t the build and release process like VSCode.
 - Use the systems native browser runtimes instead of packaging a runtime with the release binary

+## Build from source
+You will need nodejs & npm to be installed before proceeding further.
+Run `npm run release` to install dependencies, and build the JS and Rust code into one binary.
+The built binary will be in `target/release`.

 ## Hack with me
-Run `npm run watch-rs` to allow cargo to watch for changes and live reload

-Run `npm run watch-js` to allow webpack to look for UI changes and live reload
+Run `npm run watch-rs` to allow cargo to watch for changes and live reload Run `npm run watch-js` to allow webpack to look for UI changes and live reload

 ## Contributions